ManajitHalder/dApps-Learning/freecodecamp/hardhat-lottery-fcc/smartcontract/README.md

 ### Solution

-Insltall packages with specific version from the source of project or install all the latest versions and follow the documentations of ethers to use particular as per latest changes.
+<span style="color:green"> Insltall packages with specific version from the source of project or install all the latest versions and follow the documentations of ethers to use particular as per latest changes. </span>

+<span style="color:green"> In this case packages with specific version were installed as shown below </span>

 ```
 yarn add --dev @nomiclabs/hardhat-ethers@npm:hardhat-deploy-ethers@^0.3.0-beta.13